davfer12/Detection-of-an-orthogonal-alignment-between-parsec-scale-AGN-jets-and-their-host-galaxies/README.md

 # VLBI_optical_project
-This is the neccesary code and data to reproduce the figures and results of the Nature Astro paper 'Detection of an orthogonal alignment between parsec scale AGN jets and their host galaxies' (D. Fernández Gil, J. A. Hodgson, B. L’Huillier, J. Asorey, C. Saulder, K. Finner, M. J. Jee, D. Parkinson, F. Combes).
+This is the necesary code and data to reproduce the figures and results of the Nature Astro paper 'Detection of an orthogonal alignment between parsec scale AGN jets and their host galaxies' (D. Fernández Gil, J. A. Hodgson, B. L’Huillier, J. Asorey, C. Saulder, K. Finner, M. J. Jee, D. Parkinson, F. Combes).

 The 'libraries.py' file imports all necessary python libraries and dependencies as of Python 3.8.